2017 CSM Texas State University PT Alumni Reception

-Last week, Jennifer L. Hale, P.T., D.P.T., N.C.S., Clinical Assistant Professor, Department of Physical Therapy, Program Director, Neurologic Physical Therapy Residency Program, Texas State University, participated in the Physical Therapy Faculty Program at the Parkinson’s Disease Foundation (PDF), a pilot “train the trainer” program designed to improve physical therapy care in Parkinson’s disease.
+Jennifer L. Hale, P.T., D.P.T., N.C.S., Clinical Associate Professor, Department of Physical Therapy, Texas State University, participated in the Physical Therapy Faculty Program at the Parkinson’s Disease Foundation (PDF), a pilot “train the trainer” program designed to improve physical therapy care in Parkinson’s disease.

 During the four-day course, physical therapy educators immersed themselves in learning about the latest evidence-based findings in Parkinson’s research and care so they can, in turn, educate physical therapy students.
 By bringing this knowledge back to their students, our future practitioners, physical therapy educators can make a great impact on the lives of people living with Parkinson’s disease.